 Refer to the original equipment manufacturer's operating manual for a complete list of maintenance requirements.
-Failure to comply with the procedures as described in the engine operator's manual will nullify the warranty, decrease performance, and cause equipment damage or premature equipment failure.
-Maintenance records may be required to complete a warranty request.
+Failure to comply with the procedures as described in the engine operator manual will nullify the warranty, decrease performance and cause equipment damage or premature equipment failure.